xrarch/xremu/README.md

     -headless
         Don't attach framebuffer, keyboard, or mouse.

+    -132column
+        Use 132-column mode in the serial TTYs.

     -serialrx [file]
         Specify a file (i.e. a FIFO) as the RX line for serial port B.